tempo-riz/lol-quiz/README.md

 # lol-quiz

-server has ref to

-- fetcher
-- socket

-no complex auth, simple username is enough to have scoreboard

-3 lifes (wrong choices)
-rapidity quiz
+# quirks

-works using nodemon (front path ok) but if build and run fails bcp files are searched under /build/FRONT

-now works but only on linux (no cp on windows... cmdline)
+works using nodemon linux/windows

+but if build and run fails bcp files are searched under /build/FRONT works only on linux (no cp on windows... cmdline)

+# todo

-idea for questions
+- create questions
-: ornn upgrades correspondance

-images reconnaitre le champ

-sound reconnaitre le champ

-stats d'un item

-item cost

-ornn upgrades name
+- implement audio/image
+- prevent double tap/from multiple player (take only first event into account for each round)

+- better interface
+- responsive for mobile (xd)